December tornado record crushed by historic onslaught of storms in U.S.

 As the Lower 48 moves into winter, cold and relatively dry conditions, among other factors, inhibit the fuel needed for storms.
 At least in theory.

-This year, large portions of the eastern United States are in the midst of one of the warmest Decembers on record, driven by a persistent pattern of high pressure in the east and low pressure in Canada.
+This year, large portions of the Eastern United States are in the midst of one of the warmest Decembers on record, driven by a persistent pattern of high pressure in the east and low pressure in Canada.
 Along with warmth has come unusually springlike air masses.

 When combining anomalous warmth with a powerful jet stream, wicked things may happen — as seen this month.
-While we can’t totally blame climate change on any one event, especially when it comes to the formation of small-scale phenomenon like tornadoes, we can see its impact in a broader sense.
+While we can’t totally blame climate change on any one event, especially when it comes to the formation of small-scale phenomena such as tornadoes, we can see its impact in a broader sense.

 Studies have shown that the most likely time for increased tornado activity in a warming climate is during the colder months of the year.
 In that sense, it’s certainly possible December 2021 is a harbinger of our future winters.